 There are five types of garbage collection types that we can use in our applications.
 We just need to use JVM switch to enable the garbage collection strategy for the application.

-- Parallel Old GC (-XX:+UseParallelOldGC): This is same as Parallel GC except that it uses multiple threads for both young generation and old generation garbage collection
+Parallel Old GC (-XX:+UseParallelOldGC): This is the same as Parallel GC except that it uses multiple threads for both young generation and old generation garbage collection

 G1 is the default garbage collector in JDK 9.